 Flash back to a start by Grove in 1931 when things were not going well for the lefthander.
 Grove loaded the bases and watched all three runners scamper home after an error by one of his outfielders.
 A walk and a hit later, and Connie Mack bent his bony finger toward the mound to signal a pitching change (Mack rarely walked to the mound to change pitchers).
 Grove was unaccustomed to poor outings and hated losing.
 As he walked toward the dugout, the pitcher ripped off his jersey, popping the buttons as he went, then tore off his cap, destroying it and tossing it aside.
 The fans in Philadelphia hooted at the display, and Grove left the ballpark in his pants, cleats and undershirt.

 19. Thornton Lee

-At 6’3 and more than 220 pounds in his prime, Lee was a physical monster in his era.
-He grew big and strong under the tall trees of northern California, and he attended California Polytechnic State University in San Luis Obispo.
+At 6’3 and more than 220 pounds in his prime, Lee was unusually large for his era.
+He grew big and strong under the tall trees of northern California, and later attended California Polytechnic State University in San Luis Obispo.
 He was BMOC (BUSY Man on Campus), playing basketball, and starring as a flanker on the football team.
 He also threw discus, javelin, and shot put for the Cal Poly track team.
 But Lee caught the attention of a scout from the San Francisco Seals after he struck out 19 batters.
 The Seals signed him for $1,500 (about $20,000 in 2020 money).